makows/makows/README.md

 - 👋 Hi, I’m @makows
-- 👀 I’m interested in Front-End Web Development, Data Science & Machine Learning
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning Front-End WebDev, DS & ML
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... on my instagram account __makows
+- 📫 How to reach me ... on my instagram account _makows

 <!---
 makows/makows is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.